Rosemary Butter Cookies

 - When the dough is ready, place the dough on a large piece of parchment paper.

-- Then roll into a log, (like a cookie dough from the store) and place in the fridge for at least 1 hour before baking.
+- Press, and roll dough as you wrap it into a narrow log shape, (like a cookie dough from the store) and place in the fridge for at least 1 hour before baking.

-- Cut into small circles 1/4 inch thick and about 1 1/2 in diameter (shown)
+- Cut the dough into small circles about 1/4 inch thick and about 1 1/2 inch rounds (shown).

 Notes